 Even though prior art is secret, it can be used to reject a later filed patent application.
 However, it must become public to do so.
 In other words, when the Patent Office publishes a patent application or patent, the patent is retroactively considered prior art as of its filing date.
 Unfortunately, a patent search will not find these secret references.
-They were not published when the searcher looked for it.
+They were not published when the searcher looked for them.
 Although it would be desirable to be able to uncover these hidden references, it is nonetheless a risk that one must accept and accept.

 How to conduct a patent search?

 The patent search typically involves searching the patent document databases at the USPTO and perhaps even foreign patent documents.
-At the USPTO website, the patents and the pre-grant publications are in separate databases.
+On the USPTO website, the patents and the pre-grant publications are in separate databases.
 Thus, you need to search both databases if you attempt to conduct a patent search at the USPTO’s patent search portal.

 The searchable portion of the USPTO databases only includes issued patents and applications published during a limited period.
 Issued patents are word-searchable only from the early 1970s onward, while published applications are word-searchable from the early 2000s when the publication of applications began.
 Full-text searching may be available on Google’s® patent database or at www.freepatentsonline.com.
 For those interested in doing an informal patent search, the Seven Step Patent Search Strategy, published on the www.USPTO.gov website, offers instructions.